pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 clarified that status will always be stored reliably and can be used as proposed in this KEP.

-The different components communicate with each other by updating fields in the status.
+All relevant state of a ResourceClaim is captured inside that object itself.
+For additional information that is needed only during pod scheduling, a separate PodScheduling object gets created by the scheduler if needed.

 This has two advantages:
 - Changes for a resource are atomic, which avoids race conditions.
 - The only requirement for deployments is that the components can connect to the API server.
 Direct communication is not needed, but in some cases